Important facts and information to know when visiting Egypt as family

 - A visit visa is required to enter the country for the purposes of tourism.
 It costs $25USD

-- There are also 46 countries – including those listed above – who can apply for an e-Visa online in advance
+- There are also 46 countries – including those listed above – that can apply for an e-Visa online in advance

 Points for family visitors to be aware of in Egypt

-- Ladies are not required to have their head covered but as with the rest of the Middle East region, a conservative dress style is required in public – you can read more on what ladies should wear here.
+- Ladies are not required to have their heads covered but as with the rest of the Middle East region, a conservative dress style is required in public – you can read more on what ladies should wear here

 - Vendors have no shame in physically touching to get your attention